wp-plugins/reorder/readme.txt

 Enables simple drag and drop reordering of all custom post types.
 Without this plugin all new custom content types must be ordered by date or alphabetically.

-It displays posts that are public and published.
-This plugin only support reordering of top-level posts.
+This plugin only support reordering of top-level posts (no hierarchy).

 == Installation ==